 If you've already made the curry, making it milder will prove a little more complicated.

-There's no way to easily take the heat out of a curry other than to dilute it with other, non-spicy ingredients.
-This will, of course, change the taste and consistency, but with enough coconut milk and extra veg to counteract the spiciness, you should be able to come up with something that milder and still very tasty.
+This will change the taste and consistency, but with enough coconut milk and extra veg to counteract the spiciness, you should be able to come up with something milder and still very tasty.

 You can, of course, add extra chilli on top of the recommended 2 dried red chillies.
 This will, however, make the whole dish hotter, which might not be ideal if you are sharing with family members who prefer a milder curry.